-The Chapter will be in excellent hands going forward, and will be led by incoming President, Diane McCarthy, Donna Skura as President Elect, Sean Smith as VP of Education, Catherine Ekbom as Treasurer, and Tracey Roland as Secretary.
-They are a dedicated group of leaders who will be supported by an equally dedicated Board of Directors, Chairs and Co-Chairs, committee members, mentees, and other volunteers.
+The Chapter will be in excellent hands going forward, and will be led by incoming President, Donna Skura, Sean Smith as President Elect, Catherine Ekbom as VP of Education, Tracey Roland as Treasurer, and Andrew Weingartner as Secretary.
+They are a dedicated group of leaders who will be supported by an equally dedicated Board of Directors, Chairs and Co-Chairs, committee members, and countless other volunteers.
 I encourage you, our members, to become more involved and consider joining a committee.
-I promise it will be a gratifying experience.
+I promise it will be a gratifying experience – now more than ever.